-The Board of Directors of The Cottonwood School ("Board") has designated the following employee as the Title IX Coordinator ("Coordinator"):
+The Board of Directors of TCS ("Board") has designated the following employee as the Title IX Coordinator ("Coordinator"):

+Ann Buxton

+Chief of Compliance

+The Cottonwood School

+3921 Sandstone Drive, Suite 100

-Ann Buxton Chief of Compliance 3921 Sandstone Drive El Dorado Hills, CA (530) 328-2377 hr@cottonwoodk12.org
+El Dorado Hills, CA 95762

+ann.buxton@cottonwoodk12.org

+530-328-2377

-In the event the above-named individual becomes unavailable or unable to serve as the Coordinator, the Board has designated the following employee to serve as a temporary or interim Coordinator until a new Coordinator is designated:
+In the event the above-named individual becomes unavailable or unable to serve as the Coordinator, the Board has designated the following employee to serve as a temporary or interim Coordinator:

+Summer Hottinger

+Director of Human Resources

+The Cottonwood School

+3921 Sandstone Drive, Suite 100

-Summer Hottinger Director of Human Resources 3921 Sandstone Drive El Dorado Hills, CA (530) 285-2003 hr@cottonwoodk12.org
+El Dorado Hills, CA 95762

+Main 530-285-2003

+Fax 530-285-2004

+hr@cottonwoodk12.org

-The Coordinator is responsible for coordinating The Cottonwood School's efforts to comply with the requirements of Title IX, receiving reports and complaints of sex discrimination and inquiries about the application of Title IX, addressing reports and complaints of sex discrimination, and taking other actions as required by this Policy, monitoring for barriers to reporting conduct that reasonably may constitute sex discrimination and taking steps reasonably calculated to address such barriers.
+The Coordinator is responsible for coordinating TCS's efforts to comply with the requirements of Title IX, receiving reports and complaints of sex discrimination, formal complaints of sexual harassment, and inquiries about the application of Title IX to TCS, coordinating the effective implementation of supportive measures, and taking other actions as required by this Policy.
+The Coordinator or designee may serve as the investigator for formal complaints of sexual harassment.